 Scan core files against repository version for changes

 This scan checks if your core files match what exists in the official WordPress core repository.
-If your files have changed, then it’s likely that either you have modified them yourself (which is highly unusual and not recommended), or your WordPress installation has been infected by malware which has modified your core files.
-If changes have occurred, Wordfence gives you the opportunity to see what those changes are being doing a “diff” which is short for “differences.”
-We will show you a syntactically highlighted display of the differences between your core files and the official WordPress core files that are distributed.
+If your files have changed, then it is likely that you have either modified them yourself (which is highly unusual and not recommended), or your WordPress installation has been infected by malware that has modified your core files.
+If changes have occurred, Wordfence gives you the opportunity to see what those changes are by using the button to view the differences.
+We will show you a syntactically highlighted display of the differences between your core files and the official WordPress core files that are distributed by WordPress.org.

 Note that this automatically detects which version of WordPress you are running, and will compare your core files to the appropriate version.
-This version detection and comparison with the correct version in the repository also applies to theme and plugins below.
+This version detection and comparison with the correct version in the repository also applies to themes and plugins described below.

 Scan theme files against repository versions for changes

 As with the core file change detection above, this compares any themes that you have installed on your site with those in the official WordPress theme repository.
-Note that we automatically detect which theme version you’re running and do the comparison with the correct version.
+Note that we automatically detect which theme version you are using and do the comparison with the correct version.
 This scan applies to all themes installed on your WordPress installation, not just the active theme.

-Also note that this scan does not apply to commercial themes, or themes that are not in the official WordPress repository.
-If you do have any commercial themes on your system, we will still scan those for malware, malicious URLs, backdoors and many other items, but we don’t have the ability to see if your theme files have changed from the original files distributed by the vendor.
-Many websites heavily customize their commercial themes anyway, so this check in many cases would be pointless because we would still detect those customizations as changes to the theme files.
+Also, note that this scan does not apply to commercial themes or themes that are not in the official WordPress repository.
+If you do have any commercial themes on your system, we will still scan those for malware, malicious URLs, backdoors, and many other items, but we do not have the ability to see if your theme files have changed from the original files distributed by the vendor.
+Many sites customize their commercial theme anyway, so this check in many cases would be pointless because we would still detect those customizations as changes to the theme files.

 Scan plugin files against repository versions for changes

-As with the core file change detection above, this compares your plugins with what is in the official WordPress repository, and will alert you to any changes.
-Most WordPress websites don’t customize their plugins, and most plugins installed on a WordPress website are from the official repository, so this is an excellent way to verify the file integrity of your plugins.
+As with the core file change detection above, this compares your plugins with what is in the official WordPress repository and will alert you to any changes.
+Most WordPress sites do not customize their plugins, and most plugins installed on a WordPress site are from the official repository, so this is an excellent way to verify the file integrity of your plugins.

-Note that some developers do not follow the official guidelines that WordPress provides for plugin developers, and will modify a “tag” or a version of their plugin that has already been released by adding new code to an existing release – for example, fixing a small bug or correcting a minor typo.
-WordPress also does not alert customers that there is new code and they need to upgrade.
-The result is that this leaves customers with code on their sites that does not match what is in the repository, and may be an occasional cause of false positives.
+Note that some developers do not follow the official guidelines that WordPress provides for plugin developers, and will modify a “tag” or a version of their plugin that has already been released by adding new code to an existing release.
+For example, by fixing a small bug or correcting a minor typographical error.
+WordPress also does not alert customers that there is new code and that they need to upgrade.
+The result is that this leaves customers with code on their sites that does not match what is in the repository and can be an occasional cause of false positives.

 Scan wp-admin and wp-includes for files not bundled with WordPress

-The wp-admin and wp-includes directories should typically only include files that are a part of WordPress core, plus possibly some log files or files related to file uploads, depending on your hosting company’s configuration and other settings.
+The wp-admin and wp-includes directories should typically only include files that are a part of WordPress core, plus possibly some log files or PHP settings files, depending on your hosting company’s configuration and other settings.
 This scan shows files in wp-admin or wp-includes which are not a normal part of WordPress or other files that we recognize.
-Sometimes, files from an old version of WordPress may still exist in core folders, and they are generally safe to remove, if that is the case.
+Sometimes, files from an old version of WordPress may still exist in core folders, and they are generally safe to remove if that is the case.

-As usual, be sure that you have a backup before deleting files, especially if you’re not sure why they are there.
-Some plugins or themes may put files in core folders even though that’s not a recommended practice, but attackers may place malicious files in these folders as well.
+As usual, be sure that you have a backup before deleting files, especially if you are not sure why they are there.
+Some plugins or themes may put files in core folders even though that is not a recommended practice, but attackers may place malicious files in these directories as well.

 Scan for signatures of known malicious files

-This scan will look at entire files and compare their hashes with a large database of known malicious files that we maintain and that is continually updated on a daily basis.
-If we detect a file that is known to be malicious, we’ll alert you.
+This scan will look at entire files and compare their hashes with a large database of known malicious files that we maintain.
+This database is continually updated on a daily basis.
+If we detect a file that is known to be malicious, we will alert you.

 Scan file contents for backdoors, Trojans and suspicious code

 This scan option provides an excellent level of detection.
 Wordfence maintains a continually updated list of patterns that match common code and patterns that we see in malicious files.
-When you perform a scan, for any files that we don’t recognize as known good files (like core files or known theme and plugin files) we do a deep scan looking for these patterns.
-If we find a pattern, you’ll receive a critical alert telling you that we found something malicious in a file.
+For any files that we do not recognize as known good files (like core files or known theme and plugin files) then we do a deep scan looking for these patterns.
+If we find a pattern, you will receive a critical alert telling you that we found something malicious in a file.